 The theory of self-censorship

-I recently read a paper published by James R. Detert and Amy C. Edmondson from Cornell University and Harvard University respectively, in which they hypothesised the presence of Implicit Voice Theories, which represent beliefs that individuals have about the use of voice in the workplace.
+I recently read a paper published by James R. Detert and Amy C. Edmondson from Cornell University and Harvard University respectively.
+They hypothesised the presence of Implicit Voice Theories, which represent beliefs that individuals have about the use of voice in the workplace.

 Quite simply, it suggests that people make assumptions about the inherent risk or inappropriateness of speaking up to their supervisors and management.
 These assumptions and beliefs lead to a reluctance to use their voice – even if they may be encouraged to do so by their supervisors themselves.
 God knows I have encouraged Andrew.
 These theories introduce a deeper level of understanding how employees may choose to practise self-censorship, thus impeding the process of building a culture of voice in the organisation.